Lotto: Secure Participant Selection against Adversarial Servers in Federated Learning: : Secure Participant Selection

 For correctness, a signature scheme must ensure that the verification algorithm outputs 1 when presented with a correctly generated signature for any given message.
 For security, we require that no PPT adversary, when given a fresh honestly generated public key and access to a signature oracle, can produce a valid signature on a message on which the oracle was queried with non-negligible probability.

-\PHM{Pseudorandom Function (PRF)~\cite{goldreich1986construct}.} A secure \texttt{PRF}$_k(x)$ is a family of deterministic functions indexed by a key $k$ that map an input $x$ into an output in such a way that the indexed function is computationally indistinguishable from the output of a truly random function with input $x$.
+\PHM{Pseudorandom Function (PRF)~\cite{goldreich1986construct}.} A secure \texttt{PRF}$_k(x)$ is a family of deterministic functions indexed by a key $k$ that map an input $x$ into an output $y$ in such a way that $y$ is computationally indistinguishable from the output of a truly random function with input $x$.